JainamBheda/OOPS-Notes-By-Jainam-Bheda/Private.md

 ## Private access modifier

-- The Method or data member declared as private are accesible only within the class.
+- The Method or data member declared as private are accesible only within the class in which they are declared.

+Lets see ex